informatica-unica/lip/basics/tugofwar/README.md

 ```
 This string represent a tug of war game.
 The leftmost part represents the players of the team A,
-the = represent the rope,
+the symbols = represent the rope,
-and the rightmost B represents the players of the team B.
+and the rightmost part represents the players of the team B.
 The winner of a game is the team with the most players.

 As you see from the main routine: